Quantized Hall drift in a frequency-encoded photonic Chern insulator: Results

 The expected anomalous displacement is limited to only a fraction of a unit cell, notably because of the relatively strong dissipation of our system.
-In order to accurately extract such a small quantity, we make use of frequency modulation to create a time-varying electric field $\lambda(t)= \lambda_0 \mathrm{sin}(\Omega_{\lambda}t)$.
+In order to accurately extract such a small quantity, we make use of frequency modulation to create a time-varying synthetic electric field $\lambda(t)= \lambda_0 \mathrm{sin}(\Omega_{\lambda}t)$.
+The modulation frequency $\frac{\Omega_{\lambda}}{2\pi}=\SI{100}{\kilo\hertz}$ is slow enough to allow the system to follow its instantaneous out-of-equilibrium steady-state.
 We then perform a quadrature demodulation of the heterodyne signal with $\lambda(t)$ as the reference signal to isolate the Fourier component of $\langle x \rangle$ that oscillates exactly at $\Omega_{\lambda}$.
+Since the displacement is obtained by driving the system at one specific frequency at a time, it is sensitive to several contributions that are not linked to the Berry curvature, including the quantum metric (see Supplementary Materials \cite{SM}).
+The transverse displacement associated solely to the Berry curvature -- the so-called anomalous displacement -- is then isolated by combining measurements obtained by driving different sub-lattice sites, which allow canceling out all non-Berry contributions, according to the specific procedure discussed in Appendix C.

-The results are presented in Fig.~\ref{fig:transv_displacement} (d)-(f) as a function of the laser detuning.
-As the linewidth of each state in the bands is smaller than the overall width of the bands, the observed displacement probes the Berry curvature averaged over states overlapping with the laser and provides evidence of an anomalous Hall effect~\cite{ozawa_anomalous_2014,wimmer_experimental_2017, gianfrate_measurement_2020, rosen_synthetic_2024}.
-For the Haldane model in (d) and (f), we observe significant displacements when the laser is resonant with eigenmodes with a strong Berry curvature, i.e. at the top of the lower band and the bottom of the upper band.
+The results are presented in Fig.~\ref{fig:transv_displacement} (d)-(e) as a function of the laser detuning.
+As the linewidth of each state in the bands is smaller than the overall width of the bands, the observed frequency-dependent anomalous displacement probes the Berry curvature averaged over states spectrally overlapping with the laser and provides evidence of an anomalous Hall effect~\cite{ozawa_anomalous_2014,wimmer_experimental_2017, gianfrate_measurement_2020, rosen_synthetic_2024}.
+For the Haldane-like model in (e), we observe significant displacements when the laser is resonant with eigenmodes with a strong Berry curvature, i.e. at the top of the lower band and the bottom of the upper band.
 This displacement has opposite signs for the upper and lower bands as expected, and gets reversed when switching the topological phase.
-In contrast, no displacement is observed for the case of a graphene-like lattice.
+In contrast, no displacement is observed for the case of a graphene-like lattice (d).

+While this anomalous displacement is of geometrical origin, a topologically quantized Chern number results from integrating the Berry curvature over the BZ.
+Here, it can be obtained by integrating the transverse displacement over the laser detuning: